TBean18/COP4520-Assignment3/README.md

 Correctness is proven by keeping a running tally of Thank-You notes successfully written.
 Therefore, we can ensure that the number of presents received is equal to the number of Thank-You notes.

+### Linerizable

+- The Non-Blocking Linked List has clear linearization points for all operations
+  - add
+  - Remove
+    - linearized when the mark is set
+  - Contains
+    - A successful call is linearized when an unmarked matching node is found
+    - Unsuccessful contains() within its execution interval at the earlier of the following points: (1) the point where a removed matching node, or a node with a key greater than the one being searched for is found, and (2) the point immediately before a new matching node is added to the list.

 ## Experimental Evaluation